Important Healthcare Technology Trends in 2019 You Can’t Ignore

 Telemedicine in schools: Medicaid reimbursement for school-based telemedicine has already been authorized by 18 US states and others have telemedicine appointments covered by private insurers, according to a Pew report.
 This trend is sure to continue in the year to come with other states also laying down the requisites for the same.
 The technology would not only be effective in management of acute diseases but would also result in better management of chronic as well as contagious diseases increasing student productivity and making management of health problems in school kids more efficient.

 Mobile health: The rapid advancements we are seeing in the healthcare app space is going to continue in 2019 as well.
-Apple has launched its open source software frameworks like Carekit and Researchkit which are great platforms for app developers to build healthcare based apps and contribute to medical research.
+Apple has launched its open source software frameworks like Carekit and Researchkit which are great platforms for app developers to build healthcare based medical apps and contribute to medical research.
 There are many healthcare developers for hire with core domain expertise. mHealth initiatives would see better outcomes in the year to come with the focus on providing personalized care to individual patients and use of data sharing for research in early diagnosis of diseases and their treatment.

 Post-discharge patient monitoring: Telemedicine has the potential to transform the management of chronic diseases by remote patient monitoring, and will play a major role in reduction of patient readmission rates.
 A number of healthcare providers now include RPM systems as a part of their post-discharge plan to facilitate effective post discharge prophylaxis and they are sure to increase in the coming year.